-If a commercial agency agreement is for an indefinite period, any party may terminate it on account of the failure of the other party to perform all or any of its obligations, by giving a written notice.
+If a commercial agency agreement is for an indefinite period, either party may terminate it on account of the failure of the other party to perform all or any of its obligations, by giving written notice.
 The period of this notice must be the same for both parties and is specified in the Regulation of Relations Law as being one month for the first year of the agreement, two months for the second year, three months for the third year, four months for the fourth year, five months for the fifth year and six months for the sixth and subsequent years.

-When calculating the above period of notice for repudiation, any previous fixed term is also taken into account.
-It is not possible for the parties to agree to a shorter period for notice of termination, but the parties can agree longer periods for notice of termination provided the notice to be given to the principal is not shorter than that to be given to the commercial agent.
+When calculating the above period of notice for termination, any previous fixed term is also taken into account.
+It is not possible for the parties to agree to a shorter period for notice of termination, but they can agree to longer periods provided the notice to be given by the principal is not shorter than that to be given by the commercial agent.
 Unless the parties have agreed differently, the notice period must expire at the end of a calendar month.